saoj/mnist-ready/README.md

 - Port it to Python which is a more popular programming language for AI
 - DONE => Option for the `instance` method `show_progress` so that you can see the progress as the digits are being loaded to memory
 - Provide an option to load the digits one by one from disk, instead of loading them all to memory
+- Provide a shuffle message to shuffle all arrays: train, test and all (this can be easily done by the user, but we should offer that for convenience)